LogoLogo

 Get your access token

 To follow this guide, you need a demo account.
-Make sure it's fully set up according to our instructions on how to request a demo account.
+Make sure it's fully set up according to our instructions on how to .

 Send a request